pqvst/cafeandcowork/data/taipei/aura.md

   - menu5.jpg
 ---

-Drinks were a little underwhelming (the English Breakfast tea didn't taste fresh), but the tiramisu was very tasty.
+Simple and clean interior, very comfortable for working.
+There are plenty of seating options, and the chairs are comfortable.
+The music selection is quite special (mostly ambient music) but it wasn't distracting.
+(Old reviews on Google Maps say you need to pay to use the power outlets, however this is no longer the case).
+Drinks were a little underwhelming (the English Breakfast tea didn't taste very fresh), but the tiramisu was very tasty.